Ratan Chakraborty

-Ratan Chakraborty (born 17 July 1951) is an Indian politician and Member of Tripura Legislative Assembly from Khayerpur Assembly constituency and Former Speaker of Tripura Legislative Assembly.
+Ratan Chakraborty (born 17 July 1951) is an Indian politician and a member of the Tripura Legislative Assembly from the Khayerpur Assembly constituency.
+He is a former Speaker of the Tripura Legislative Assembly, serving between 2021 and 2023.

 Personal life

 He was born on 17 July 1951 in Agartala, Tripura.
 He is married to Sharmila Debbarma and they have three daughters.